esdc-devcop/esdc-devcop.github.io/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct for the `strategy` project
+# Contributor Covenant Code of Conduct for the `esdc-devcop.github.io` project

 ([Français](#Code-de-conduite-pour-le-projet-nom-du-projet))

-Contributors to repositories hosted in `strategy` are expected to follow the Contributor Covenant Code of Conduct, and those working within Government are also expected to follow the Values and Ethics Code for the Public Sector
+Contributors to repositories hosted in `esdc-devcop.github.io` are expected to follow the Contributor Covenant Code of Conduct, and those working within Government are also expected to follow the Values and Ethics Code for the Public Sector

 ## Values and Ethics Code for the Public Sector